mhogrefe/malachite/PORTING.md

   asserts.
 If the test itself is wrong, fix it and say so explicitly.
 - **Run `bash additional-lints.sh` before handing work off**; the lints enforce the mechanical conventions so review can focus on the algorithmic ones.
+- **Add a `CHANGELOG.md` entry when an arc lands.** Every user-visible addition, behavioral change, or notable performance win gets a line in the unreleased section at the top of the repo-root `CHANGELOG.md`, under its crate; breaking or behavior-changing items also go in the release's "Breaking and behavioral changes" list.
+Writing the line is part of finishing the work (step 7 for ports), not something to reconstruct from git at release time.

 ## Known traps